cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/ResNet.md

     return probs.detach().cpu().numpy()
 ```

 Finally, here is the code we used to train a [LimeImageExplainer()](https://lime-ml.readthedocs.io/en/latest/lime.html?highlight=limeimageexplainer#lime.lime_image.LimeImageExplainer) class, using a 1D numpy array built from the transformed image and the predict function built earlier.
+We put these parameters into explain_instance(), which trains our surrogate by segmenting the image into superpixels and measuring which parts of the image are most important to the black box prediction.

 ```Python
 from lime import lime_image